 Weekly sessions are free.
 Just check the website timetable, click the link and join in!

-The Western Social Sports Club are running weekly online beginner level yoga sessions on Tuesdays (9am-10am) and Thursdays (3pm-4pm).
-Sessions are facilitated by a qualified yoga instructor.
+The Western Social Sports Club are running weekly online beginner level Yoga sessions on Tuesdays (8:30am-9am), Wednesday’s (4:30pm-5pm) and Thursdays (8:30am-9am).
+Sessions are facilitated by a qualified Yoga instructor.

-Check out the Western Social Sports Club’s ‘Upcoming Events’ section in WesternLIFE platform, and sign up for a yoga session, here.
+Check out the Western Social Sports Club’s ‘Upcoming Events’ section in WesternLIFE platform, and sign up for a Yoga and Zumba sessions, here.